GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 controller that, as the name suggests, allows you to control the stream.

 Only one reader can read a stream at a time; when a reader is created and starts reading a stream (that is, becomes an **active reader**), it is **locked** to it.
-If you want another reader to start reading your stream, you typically need to **cancel** the first reader before you do anything else (although you can **tee** streams).
+If you want another reader to take over reading your stream, you typically need to **release** the first reader before you do anything else (although you can **tee** streams).

 ### Creating a readable stream

 You create a readable stream by calling its constructor [`ReadableStream()`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/ReadableStream).
-It has an optional argument called the stream's `underlyingSource`, which represents an object containing methods and properties that define how the constructed stream instance will behave.
+It has an optional argument called the stream's `underlyingSource`, which is an object containing methods and properties that define how the constructed stream instance will behave.
 The `underlyingSource` can contain the following optional, developer-defined methods: